Kuoxen/obc-website/docs/Setup_Peer.md

       peer        Run obc peer.
       status      Status of the obc peer.
       stop        Stops the obc peer.
       chaincode   Compiles the specified chaincode.
       help        Help about any command

     Flags:
       -h, --help[=false]: help for openchain

     Use "obc-peer [command] --help" for more information about a command.
 ```

-The **peer** command will run peer process.
+The **peer** command will run the peer process.
 You can then use the other commands to interact with this peer process.
-For example, status will show the peer status.
+For example, <b>status</b> will show the peer status.

 ## Test

-To run all tests, in one window, run `./obc-peer peer`.
-In a second window
+To run all tests run `./obc-peer peer`.
+Then in a second window, run:

     cd $GOPATH/src/github.com/openblockchain/obc-peer
     go test -timeout=20m $(go list github.com/openblockchain/obc-peer/... | grep -v /vendor/)

-Note that the first time the tests are run, they can take some time due to the need to download a docker image that is about 1GB in size.
-This is why the timeout flag is added to the above command.
+Note that the first instance of running the tests can require additional time, because a 1GB docker image is downloaded.
+For this reason, the `timeout` flag is provided with the `go test` command.

-To run a specific test use the `-run RE` flag where RE is a regular expression that matches the test name.
-To run tests with verbose output use the `-v` flag.
-For example, to run TestGetFoo function, change to the directory containing the `foo_test.go` and enter:
+To run a specific test, use the `-run RE` flag, where RE is a regular expression that matches the test name.
+To run tests with verbose output, use the `-v` flag.
+For example, to run the <b>TestGetFoo</b> function, change to the directory containing the `foo_test.go` and enter:

     go test -test.v -run=TestGetFoo

 ## Writing Chaincode
-Since chaincode is written in Go language, you can set up the environment to accommodate the rapid edit-compile-run of your chaincode.
+Because chaincode is written in the <b>Go</b> language, you can set up the environment to accommodate the rapid edit-compile-run of your chaincode.
 Follow the instructions on the [Sandbox Setup](Setup_Chaincode.md) page, which allows you to run your chaincode off the blockchain.

 ## Setting Up a Network

 To set up an Openchain network of several validating peers, follow the instructions on the [Devnet Setup](Setup_Developer_Network.md)
 page.
-This network leverage Docker to manage multiple instances of validating peer on the same machine, allowing you to quickly test your chaincode.
+This network leverages Docker to manage multiple instances of validating peer on the same machine, allowing you to quickly test your chaincode.

 ## Working with CLI, REST, and Node.js